-WAITING FOR THE BUS:
+WAITING FOR THE BUS

-arrive at your bus stop on time or at least five minutes before the scheduled time.

-- wait for your bus in a safe, visible area off the road. - be considerate of others.
+- Arrive at your bus stop on time or at least five minutes before the scheduled time. - Wait for your bus in a safe, visible area off the road - Be considerate of others.

-BOARDING THE BUS:
+BOARDING THE BUS

-- wait for your bus to come to a complete stop. - board the bus in an orderly manner. - go directly to a seat and sit down. - changing or leaving your seat is not permitted.
+- Wait for your bus to come to a complete stop - Board the bus in an orderly manner - Go directly to a seat and sit down. - Changing or leaving your seat is not permitted.

-WHILE ON THE BUS:
+WHILE ON THE BUS

-- remain seated while bus is moving. - follow school bus driver's instructions at all times. - keep aisles clear at all times. - talk quietly. - keep hands and head inside bus at all times. - do not throw objects in bus or out of the window. - do not damage or litter bus in any way. - eating, drinking or chewing gum is not permitted. - writing while in the bus is prohibited; use of a pen or pencil could be hazardous. - only the bus driver may open windows. - place your book bag and lunch box on the floor in front of you.
+- Remain seated while bus is moving. - Follow school bus driver's instructions at all times. - Keep aisles clear at all times. - Talk quietly. - Keep hands and head inside bus at all times. - Do not throw objects in bus or out of the window. - Do not damage o litter bus in any way. - Eating, drinking or chewing gum is not permitted. - Writing while in the bus is prohibited; use of a pen or pencil could be hazardous. - Only the bus driver may open windows. - Place your book bag and lunch box on the floor in front of you.
 They should never be placed in the aisles.

-LEAVING THE BUS:
+LEAVING THE BUS

-- remain seated until the bus comes to a complete stop. - leave the bus in an orderly manner. - watch carefully for traffic before crossing in front of bus.
+- Remain seated until the bus comes to a complete stop - Leave the bus in an orderly manner. - Watch carefully for traffic before crossing in front of the bus.
 Be sure to look both ways before crossing.